MoFEM/mofem-cephas/joss/paper.md

   entities (vertices, edges, faces and volumes) rather on the finite element directly.
 Such an approach simplifies code writing, testing and validation, making the code more resilient to bugs.

+  ![Example of $p$-adaptivity for hierarchical and heterogenous approximation with multi-grid solver applied to the perforated Scordelis-Lo roof problem using a solid shell element.\label{fig:shell}](paper_shell.pdf)

   Furthermore, `MoFEM`'s core library provides functionality for developing *user modules* (see \autoref{fig:design}) where applications for particular